deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 When there is no permission to run Daemonset in the Kubernetes cluster, but it is possible to run ordinary processes directly on the K8s Node, this method can be used to deploy the Agent.

 - Deploy a deepflow-agent in the form of a deployment
-  - By setting the environment variable `ONLY_WATCH_K8S_RESOURCE`, this agent only performs list-watch and controller functions for K8s resources
+  - By setting the environment variable `ONLY_WATCH_K8S_RESOURCE`, this agent only performs list-watch of K8s resources and sends them to the controller
   - All other functions of this agent will be automatically disabled
-  - When the agent requests the server, it informs that it is watch-k8s, and the server updates this information in the MySQL database
+  - When the agent requests the server, it informs that it is watching K8s, and the server updates this information in the MySQL database
   - This Agent, which is only used as a Watcher, will not appear in the Agent list
 - In this K8s cluster, run a regular-function deepflow-agent on each K8s Node in the form of a Linux process
   - Since these agents do not have the `IN_CONTAINER` environment variable, they will not list-watch K8s resources